Insert In Style: A Zero-Shot Generative Framework for Harmonious Cross-Domain Object Composition: Abstract

 \section{Abstract}

-Reference-based object composition methods fail when inserting real-world objects into stylized domains.
-This under-explored problem is currently split between practical ``blenders" that lack generative fidelity and ``generators" that require impractical, per-subject online finetuning.
+Reference-based object composition involves integrating foreground reference image with background scene to produce harmonious fused image.
+This task becomes particularly challenging in cross-domain scenarios, where models must balance preserving the reference object's identity while harmonizing them to match stylized environments.
+This under-explored problem is currently split between practical ``blenders'' that lack generative fidelity and ``generators'' that require impractical, per-subject online finetuning.
 In this work, we introduce \textbf{Insert In Style}, the first zero-shot generative framework that is both practical and high-fidelity.
-Our core contribution is a unified framework with two key innovations: (i) a novel multi-stage training protocol that disentangles representations for identity, style, and composition, and (ii) a specialized masked-attention architecture that surgically enforces this disentanglement during generation.
-This approach prevents the concept interference common in general-purpose, unified-attention models.
-Our framework is trained on a new $100$k sample dataset, curated from a novel data pipeline.
-This pipeline couples large-scale generation with a rigorous, two-stage filtering process to ensure both high-fidelity semantic identity and style coherence.
+Our core contribution is a unified framework with two key innovations: (i) a novel multi-stage training protocol that disentangles representations for identity, style, and composition, and (ii) a specialized masked-attention architecture that surgically enforces this disentanglement during generation (iii) A prior preservation objective that keeps learned identity and style priors intact.
+By design, this approach mitigates concept interference typical in unified-attention architectures while ensuring robust generalization across diverse references and styles.
+Our framework is trained on a new $115$k sample dataset, curated from a novel data pipeline.
+This pipeline couples large-scale generation with a rigorous, iterative human-in-the-loop filtering process to ensure both high-fidelity semantic identity and style coherence.
 Unlike prior work, our model is truly zero-shot and requires no text prompts.
 We also introduce a new public benchmark for stylized composition.
 We demonstrate state-of-the-art performance, significantly outperforming existing methods on both identity and style metrics, a result strongly corroborated by user studies.